 A partnership states a business’s purpose and each of the party’s duties.
-Consult me, Sam Mollaei Esq., business lawyer at firstname.lastname@example.org if you need to create this type of agreement and want to make sure you enjoy the advantages of partnership.
+Consult me, Sam Mollaei Esq., a business lawyer at firstname.lastname@example.org if you need to create this type of agreement and want to make sure you enjoy the advantages of a partnership.

 In addition to the issue of legal liability, management issues may develop between partners.
 If all the partners possess an equal interest in the business, problems can result if guidelines are not established at the outset.

 Again, take time and set up a consultation with a qualified attorney if you want to avoid any disputes in your partnership while availing partnership advantages.
-Send an email to me, Sam Mollaei Esq., business lawyer at email@example.com to arrange a meeting.
+Send an email to me, Sam Mollaei Esq., a business lawyer at email@example.com to arrange a meeting.